 Good Blockchain UX/UI Design

 Despite there being many tales of complicated processes, web apps and wallets, there has been great strides with blockchain UX design.
-Specifically, these examples primarily are the landing pages for the Blockchain networks and not the blockchain itself.
-However, these examples still illustrate great user interface design - which we believe was the result of sound UX design.
+Specifically, these examples primarily are the landing pages to learn about the Blockchain and not the blockchain interface (Dapp).
+However, these examples still illustrate great user interface design, which we believe was the result of focusing on UX design.

-- Value prop front and center, clear and concise.
+- The value proposition is front and center, clear and concise.

 Supperrare is a digital artwork marketplace on the blockchain that auctions NFT's (non-fungible tokens).
 Whilst the UI is not mind-blowing.
 The web interface is elegant and simple.
 Moreover, the plain white background serves a purpose as not to detract from the main focal points of sale - the artwork.
 Not only this, in terms of interacting with the blockchain, it is a very intuitive 4-click process from arriving at the landing page, to purchasing artwork.